Harlan Ellison: Temperament

 Ellison had a reputation for being abrasive and argumentative.
 He generally agreed with this assessment, and a dust jacket from one of his books described him as "possibly the most contentious person on Earth."
-Ellison filed numerous grievances and attempted lawsuits; during a contract dispute over Ace Books printing cigarette ads next to his articles, he sent them dozens of bricks postage due, followed by a dead gopher.
+Ellison filed numerous grievances and attempted lawsuits; during a contract dispute with Signet/NAL Books over binding cigarette ads into one of his paperbacks, he sent them dozens of bricks postage due, followed by a dead gopher.
 In an October 2017 piece in Wired, Ellison was dubbed "Sci-Fi's Most Controversial Figure."